Gangmaster (film)

 Gangmaster is a 1994 Indian Telugu-language film directed by B. Gopal.
 It has music composed by A. R. Rahman who signed the film because of his friendship with entrepreneur T. Subbarami Reddy, who was the producer of this film.
 It was dubbed into Tamil with the title Manitha Manitha.
 The film was a remake of Hindi film Sir.
-The film was a box office success.

 Soundtrack

 The score and soundtrack for the film were composed by A. R. Rahman with lyrics by Veturi.
 The Tamil version was titled Manitha Manitha and had lyrics by Vairamuthu.
 The song "Aa Siggu" was based on Rahman's own song "Raakozhi Rendum" from Uzhavan (1993).